smassonnet/twcompose/README.md

 Then, we need to configure TwCompose in a file called `twitter-compose.yml`.
 This file contains the definition of:

-- **Stream rules**: Defines the scope of tweets to collect (see the Twitter guide on [how to build a rule][tw-build-rule])
+- **Stream rules**: Defines the scope of tweets to collect (see the Twitter's guide on [How to build a rule][tw-build-rule])
 - **Parameters**: Defines the tweets' attributes to collect from the filtered stream API (see the [Filtered Stream documentation][tw-get-filtered-stream])
 - **Collection and output files**: Defines which version of the collection script ([TwCollect][twcollect]) to use as well as the output path parameters.

-This is an example of file that collects tweet text for tweets mentioning the `chocolate` with an image attached.
+This is an example of file that collects tweet text for tweets mentioning `chocolate` with an image attached.

 ```yml
 # twitter-compose.yml